-Core members of the Crisis Management Team include the following: President (leader), Vice President for Academic Services, Vice President for Operations and Finance, Vice President for Career & Technical Education, Vice President for Student Services, Director of Human Resources, plus the College Attorney.
+Core members of the Crisis Management Team include the following: President (leader), Vice President for Academic Services, Vice President for Operations and Finance, Vice President for Career & Techinical Education, Vice President for Student Services, Director of Human Resources, Dean of Students, Marketing plus the College Attorney.
 Other personnel may be utilized on an as needed basis.

-Students, staff and visitors are encouraged to notify the Security Station at Security Station of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Columbus Campus Coordinator at 620-252-7301 for any emergency or potentially dangerous situation.